DEMON-PRINCE/Masterfox/README.md

 > will Masterfox break firefox

-yes it will break firefox but it wont break it too much to the point it will break it to be unuseble it break small things
+yes it will break firefox but it wont break it too much to the point it will break it to be unuseble it will break small things

 > is it a full copy of all firefox user.js